-Sooner or later, driving that Bentley will become mundane, or that diamond necklace will lose its luster, or your attractive mate will start getting on your nerves – in other words, the flaws get magnified.
+Sooner or later, driving that Bentley will become mundane, or that diamond necklace will lose its luster, or your attractive mate will start getting on your nerves.

 The unrealistic standards that come from a need for perfection were developed in our youth.
 Because our performance at school, extra-curricular activities and the social sphere were constantly under the magnifying glass, many of us were under a lot of pressure to perform well in all these areas.

 If we did not meet the expectations of our family, teachers or peers, we did not get their approval.
-Hence, from early on, we learned that the only way to be accepted by others was by reaching perfection.
+Hence, from early on, we learned that the only way to be accepted by others was by creating a perfect life.

-While it is important to motivate kids to strive to do their best, what isn’t right is placing heavy demands on them to get it right every single time, and admonishing them when they make genuine mistakes.
+While it’s important to motivate kids to strive to do their best, what isn’t right is placing heavy demands on them to get it right every single time, and admonishing them if they make choices that lead to learning experiences.

-- Don’t give in to a scarcity mindset: On an instinctual level, most of us feel the finiteness of our lives.
+4. Don’t give in to a scarcity mindset: On an instinctual level, most of us feel the finiteness of our lives.
 We know that our time, energy and attention span is limited—this makes us judicious about our decisions.
 However, we need to watch out for slipping into a state of desperation and fear.
 We should instead cultivate a mindset of abundance so that this energy will be reflected in our outcomes.

-- Find joy within yourself so that you don’t have to seek it elsewhere: When we make joy a constant within ourselves, we become less dependent on sourcing it from the outside world.
+5. Find joy within yourself so that you don’t have to seek it elsewhere: When we make joy a constant within ourselves, we become less dependent on sourcing it from the outside world.
 We can cultivate joy within us through spiritual practices, such as meditation, writing a gratitude journal, or anything that helps us go within and create balance.
-A focus on being of service to others and displaying simple acts of kindness towards others also raises our frequency to a state of joy.

-Very soon, we realize that every life choice that we make is part of a complex, universal tapestry.
-Every single thread is interconnected, and as we evolve from the wisdom of our experiences, both good and bad, we gradually learn how to weave all these threads together into one giant masterpiece.
+Every life choice that we make is part of a complex, universal tapestry in which every single thread is interconnected.
+As we evolve from the wisdom of our experiences, both good and bad, we gradually learn how to weave all these threads together into one giant masterpiece.

 All my best on your journey,

-Question for you: Have you had a tough time making choices in your life?
-If yes, what was the major obstacle and how can you begin to shift it?
-Do you believe that it’s important for you to make the perfect choice?
+Question for you: Do you have a tough time making choices in your life?
+If yes, what’s the major obstacle and how can you begin to shift it?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.